aws-ia/taskcat/README.md

 ## Install

-Can be runn side-by-side with stable taskcat, as it has a different package name and binary (`taskcat-v9`).
+Can be installed side-by-side with stable taskcat, as it has a different package name and binary (`taskcat-v9`).

 recommend using pyenv and/or virtualenv to ensure you're installing into a clean environment